hse-project/hse-project.github.io/v2/docs/dev/concepts.md

 equal to the key prefix length of the segmented key.

-In the case where there is no relationship between KV pairs, best performance is generally achieved by
+In the case where there is no relationship between KV pairs, best performance is generally achieved by:

 * defining an unsegmented key, **and**

 * creating a KVS to store these KV pairs with a key prefix length parameter ([`pfx_len`](../gs/params.md#kvs-create-time-parameters)) of zero (0).

-Keep in mind that a KVDB may contain multiple named KVS.
+Keep in mind that a KVDB may contain multiple KVSs.
 So in the case where there are multiple collections of KV pairs, each collection can be stored in a different KVS with a key structure, and corresponding KVS `pfx_len` parameter, that is appropriate for that collection.